paulwinfieldrogers/clicky-game/README.md

 ![ScreenShot](clicky-game/cow1.png)

-Once you start playing your score will increment if you pass the value of 3 (in this example your score will be the new high score).
+Once you start playing your score will increment if you pass the value of 3 (in this example your score will be the new high score noted).

 ![ScreenShot](clicky-game/cow1.png)